Policy & Sustainability Pages

 The UK Gender Pay Gap Regulations require employers with over 250 employees to report their gender pay gap.
 The report allows for an analysis of any differences in average earnings between males and females, irrespective of their role, length of service or seniority.

-As of 5th April 2022, The Encore Group (Encore) employed 289 people over 3 sites in the UK.
-We are a manufacturer of printed envelopes and packaging, supplying a diverse client base.
+As of 5th April 2023, The Encore Group (Encore) employed 284 people over 3 sites in the UK.
+We are a multi-site manufacturing operation that makes a large range of printed envelopes and packaging products, supplying a diverse client base.

 Gender Pay Gap in Hourly Pay

-At 10.5%, Encore’s mean gender pay gap has improved in comparison to last year when it was 11.6%.
+Encore’s median gender pay gap is 7.8% which is a significant improvement in comparison to last year when it was 11.6%.
 It also shows that this is continually improving year on year.
-It is also considerably lower than the UK gender pay gap among all employees of 14.9%.

 Our gender pay gap is not an equal pay issue as we know that across our business, men and women are paid equally for performing equivalent jobs and roles.